 Back when the Catholics were running the show and they were fasting on Fridays, the day before required a big, hearty meal.
 A large serving of meaty pea soup topped with a heavy dessert of sweet pancakes and even sweeter toppings was just the trick to fill up those Swedish bellies for the long haul through to Saturday morning.

 After the country’s modern borders with Denmark were drawn and the Protestant Reformation took hold, the Catholic religion was largely pushed outside the borders.
-Today, most religions would find Sweden to be a really hard place to find followers.
+Today, most religions would find Sweden to be a really hard place to recruit followers.
 However, the tradition of pancakes and pea soup has survived.

 Most restaurants in Stockholm have pancakes and pea soup on the lunch menu every Thursday.
 This meal is also still served to members of the Swedish military each week.
 (What?
 Sweden has a military?)
 Yes, and the country also has a king.
 In fact, the official name of the country is “Kingdom of Sweden.”
 (Sure it is.)